pantherb/setBfree/README.md

 	make ENABLE_CONVOLUTION=yes PREFIX=/usr
 	make install ENABLE_CONVOLUTION=yes PREFIX=/usr DESTDIR=mypackage/setbfree/

-Packagers: see debian/rules in the git-repository.
+**Packagers**: see debian/rules in the git-repository.
 LDFLAGS can be passed as is, CFLAGS should be specified by overriding the OPTIMIZATIONS variable.
 The packaging also includes a desktop-file to launch setBfree from the application-menu which is not included in the release.

-Mac/OSX: The same instructions apply. tcl/tk is included with OSX.
+**Mac/OSX**: The same instructions apply.
+Tcl/Tk is included with OSX.
 The JackOSX packages available from jackaudio.org provide neccesary header and development files.
 The setBfree git-repository includes a script to build universal binary and create a DMG.
 However this script assumes that universal (PPC, i386,